umeshpawak/umeshpawak/README.md

 #  About Me:
 B.Tech graduate from NIT Nagpur.
 Passionate about full-stack development, AI, and modern web technologies.
-Always learning, building, and open to exciting opportunities.
+Always learning, building, and open to exciting opportunities

 ## 🌐 Socials: